abhi3700/evm-playground/libs/foundry/README.md

 red: the function fails
 ```

+---

+By default during testing, the function caller would be the testing contract itself i.e. `address(this)` i.e. `msg.sender`.
+So, in order to set an address, use `vm.prank(address(1))` for next immediate call & for next successive calls, use `vm.startPrank(address(1))` & then need to stop using `vm.stopPrank()`.
+This is useful when we want to test the contract with different addresses as caller (alice, bob, charlie, etc).

+---

 While importing the files, no need to use `../src` as the path is measured from root of the project like this:

 ![](../../img/no_src_in_sc_filepath.png)